 To entice your guests to book their stays further in advance, consider offering early-bird specials.
 This means giving a discount to guests who book their stay a certain time period in advance, perhaps six months or a year (you’ll want to consider what will work best for your specific vacation rental business).
 Early-bird specials can draw in more guests and fill up your calendar far sooner than the average booking.

 If you want your guests to book longer stays, you might want to offer discounted rates for stays that are longer than a week or even a month.
 You could potentially include weekly and monthly rates on your listing to let potential guests know that you offer mid-term and long-term stays.
 You could also reduce your daily rate for guests that stay for a longer amount of time.
 Be sure to advertise these different rates and discounts on your listing so that guests are aware of them.

 Try Out Large Family Discounts

 Many families who have been stuck in urban settings during the pandemic are now looking for a chance to stretch out and relax in a more rural environment.
 They want to have space for the kids to run around and for everyone to enjoy some relaxation.
-You can appeal to large groups and families by offering discounts to large groups who stay at your vacation rental.
+You can optimize your vacation rental for large groups and offer discounts.

 Provide Family-Friendly Amenities